DrMSAbdullahi/GenPath-PPH/README.md

 ## GenPath-PPH Analysis

-The core methodology consists of the following steps to identify pathways that are most likely to be implicated in diseases.
+The core methodology of **GenPath-PPH** consists of the following steps for identifying pathways that are most likely implicated in disease conditions.

 ### 1. **Data Preparation**
-- **Data Peprocessing**: The first step involves applying TPM to normalize the gene expression data and log2-transform it to account for transcript length and sequencing depth, and to stabilize variance, respectively.
+- **Data Peprocessing**: Transcript Per Million (TPM) normalization is applied to the raw gene expression data, followed by log₂ transformation to account for transcript length, sequencing depth, and to stabilize variance.

-- **Pathway-Specific Gene Expression Datasets**: Next, the gene expression data specific to each biological pathway is extracted.
-This is done by identifying the genes involved in each pathway, and then creating pathway-specific datasets based on their expression profiles.
+- **Pathway-Specific Gene Expression**: Gene expression subsets corresponding to each biological pathway are extracted by mapping genes to their respective pathways.
+This yields pathway-specific datasets representing gene activity patterns within each pathway.

-- **Condition Grouping**: The dataset is then divided into different condition groups (e.g., **HCC vs Control**) based on sample conditions.
-This allows the analysis of how gene expression changes between the two conditions and impacts the pathway structure.
+- **Condition Grouping**: Samples are grouped into experimental conditions (e.g., **HCC** vs. **Control**) to examine how gene expression differences influence pathway topology.

-### 2. **Persistent Path Homology (PPH) Calculation**
+### 2. **Persistent Path Homology (PPH) Computation**
-   For each pathway and each condition (i.e., HCC and Control), PPH is computed to track the topological changes (in both dimensions 0 and 1) in the gene expression network using
+For each pathway and condition, PPH is computed to capture (track) topological changes (variations) in the gene expression network:

-   - **Filtration Scale**: From 0 to 1, where 0 represents the highest correlation between genes and 1 represents the weakest correlation.
+   - **Filtration Scale**: Ranges from 0 to 1, where 0 represents the strongest correlation between genes and 1 represents the weakest.
-   - **Step Size**: A step size of 0.01 results in 101 Betti numbers for each pathway and each condition across the filtration scale [0,1].
+   - **Step Size**: A step of 0.01 yields 101 Betti numbers per pathway and condition across the filtration scale [0,1].

-The core output of the PPH computation is a series of Betti numbers, which describe the topological features of the pathway at different filtration values (gene correlation strength).
-The output consists of two sets of Betti numbers per pathway—one for **HCC** and one for **Control**—enabling a comparative analysis of pathway network alterations between the two conditions.
+The output comprises two sets of Betti numbers (for **HCC** and **Control**), describing how the network’s topological features evolve with varying correlation strength.
+This enables a comparative analysis of pathway network alterations between the two conditions.

 ### 3. **Statistical Significance**

 #### a. **Global Differences**:
-Calculate the average persistence landscapes for each group (disease and control).
-Then, compute the difference between them and test for significance using the supremum (sup) and 1/2-norms, via permutation testing.
+Persistence landscapes (PLs) were obtained for each pathway output from the PPH computation.
+The average landscape was then computed for each group (**HCC** and **Control**).
+The difference between these average landscapes was quantified using the supremum norm ($|\cdot|_{\infty}$) and the $L_{1/2}$-norm, and the statistical significance of these differences was evaluated through permutation testing.

 #### b. **Pathway-Level Differences**:
-Use Kolmogorov-Smirnov (KS) tests and Cohen’s $d$ to compute statistical significance via permutation testing.
+Kolmogorov–Smirnov (KS) tests and Cohen’s $d$ were applied to quantify the statistical significance of the differences observed between the two conditions (**HCC** and **Control**) for each pathway through permutation testing.

+The obtained $p$-values were corrected for multiple testing using the Benjamini–Hochberg (BH) method.
+The adjusted $p$-values or False Discovery Rate (FDR) threshold was set to $< 0.05$ throughout.

-### 4. **Persistent Path Homology Computation**
+### 4. **PPH Implementation Details**

-- **Dissimilarity Distance Matrix**: The persistent homology computations are based on the inter-gene dissimilarity distance matrix, calculated using $1 - |\rho|$, where $\rho$ is the Pearson correlation coefficient.
+- **Dissimilarity Matrix**: This was constructed using $1 - |\rho|$, where $\rho$ is the Pearson correlation coefficient between genes.

-- **Path Complex Construction**: For each pathway and condition, the path complexes were constructed using both gene point clouds obtained from the dissimilarity matrix and the pathway network matrix.
+- **Path Complex Construction**: For each pathway and condition, path complexes are built using gene point clouds obtained from the dissimilarity matrix and the underlying pathway network structure.

 ### 5. **Visualization**
 Custom plotting functions were created using the above libraries to generate visualizations:
+Custom visualization scripts were implemented to illustrate topological features:
 - **Persistence Diagrams and Barcodes**: These were plotted using the `plot_persistence_diagram` and `plot_persistence_barcode` functions from the 'Gudhi' library in Python.

 ### 6. **Permutation Test**